jinho6225/devlog/posts/demo.md

 ---
 title: 'Demo'
+description: 'The first post is the most memorable one.'
 date: '2020-12-01'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.